witnet/documentation/docs/tutorials/bitcoin-price-feed/contract.md

         pending = true;
     }

-    /**
-     * @notice Reads the result, if ready, from the WitnetRequestBoard.
+    /// @notice Reads the result, if ready, from the WitnetRequestBoard.
-     * @dev The `witnetRequestAccepted` modifier comes with `UsingWitnet` and allows to
+    /// @dev The `witnetRequestAccepted` modifier comes with `UsingWitnet` and allows to
-     * protect your methods from being called before the request has been successfully
+    /// @dev protect your methods from being called before the request has been successfully
-     * relayed into Witnet.
+    /// @dev relayed into Witnet.
-     **/
     function completeUpdate() public witnetRequestResolved(lastRequestId) {
         require(pending, "There is no pending update.");